Learn how to get a smooth paint finish to give your DIY projects a professional look.

 - Sandpaper, multiple grits from medium to ultra fine

 - I don’t believe there is one paint that is the end-all-be-all for the best results.
 Use what you love.
 I use the Behr Interior Paint & Primer in One most often and am very happy with the results.
-For the master bathroom vanity I used the Behr Pot of Cream in Eggshell.
+For the bathroom vanity I used the Behr Pot of Cream in Eggshell.

 - Paint sprayer